How to Create Don Draper Magic – Re-imagining The Marketing Pitch

 You see, a large part of consumerism is this endless need to seek external validation from material things.
 It helps us do exactly what Draper does with booze and women – run away from our problems.

 “Happiness”, as he says, “is the smell of a new car”.

 Draper understands that within all of us, there is a compulsive and eternal quest for happiness, one that is too powerful, even for the cynics who are aware of it, to overcome.

 And it is this perpetual pursuit of fleeting joy that motivates us to grasp at anything that provides an escape.

-Anything to help us ignore our pain just that little bit longer; to fear our future for that one moment less.
+Anything to help us cope – to ignore our pain just that little bit longer; to fear our future for that one moment less.

 Don Draper doesn’t just understand this concept.
 He lives it every day.